How to avoid fraud - FAQs

 Protect your identity when using social media.
 Now more than ever, most social networks are giving you the power to protect yourself.
 For example, Facebook has rolled out a facial recognition feature and updates privacy settings.
 This is a perfect time to review your privacy settings and turn on or off this new feature.

 If you’re big on keeping your accounts as secure as possible, look into two-factor authentication.
-Rather than logging on with a username and password, you have added protection of security questions or a randomly generated code.
+You have added protection of security questions or a randomly generated code.
 That code can be sent to an email, cell phone or generated via an app like Google Authenticator or Authy.

 When it comes to security questions, who says they all have to be true?
 There are certain times to use real answers and others when making up an answer is your best bet.